 Broadridge Financial Solution’s acquisition announcement from last week suggests advisors might be wise to outsource some or all of their marketing-based financial communications.

 Creating this type of material is extremely time consuming, so much so that many financial services companies turn to Ext.
-Marketing, a Toronto company co-founded by Richard Heft and Jillian Bannister.
+Marketing

 In five short years the two communication pros have built a business founded on quality writing easing the burden of marketing departments at big companies such as Broadridge, Mackenzie Financial, Sun Life Financial and many others.